 - News reviews – A look at the day’s news, with discussion.

 - Special meals, with ‘dining & etiquette’ – A formal dinner, preceded by a seminar on dining and etiquette – plus an afternoon tea in the UK.

-- Local sports and activities – A chance to take part in activities typical of the country visited, such as cricket, croquet, punting, baseball and (in St. Andrews) golf.
+- Local sports and activities – A chance to take part in activities typical of the country visited, such as cricket, croquet, punting and baseball.